MatthieuLvsr/sonarqube-docker/README.md

 ### 1. Setup your environment with .env :

 **SONAR_USER**={*YOUR_SONAR_USER*}

 **SONAR_PASSWORD**={*YOUR_SONAR_PASSWORD*}

 **SOURCE_DIRECTORY**={*YOUR_SOURCE_DIRECTORY*}

 > ⚠️ For windows users ⚠️
-Adapt your path to Linux
+> Adapt your path to Linux,
-Your path must only use "/"
+your path must only use "/"
 ~~usr\test~~ ➡️ usr/test

 **SONAR_TOKEN**={*YOUR_SONAR_TOKEN*}

 **PROJECT_KEY**={*PROJECT_NAME*}

 In your first launch you will not be able to setup **SONAR_USER**, **SONAR_PASSWORD** and **SONAR_TOKEN**.
 Thoses come later.